 Yakushima is a seamless textured cardigan knit from the top down.
-The design uses the contiguous method of shaping set-in sleeves developed by Suzie M.
+The design uses the contiguous method of shaping set-in sleeves developed by Susie M.

 I love fitted garments, nice waist shaping and a lovely scoop neck, but this time I decided to step out of my comfort zone and make my own version of so-called grandpa’s cardigan, with a relaxed fit, very minimal waist shaping (which you can easily adjust, of course, if you wish to) and pockets.
 I hope you enjoy making it too!

 Finished chest measurements: 83 (90, 97)106, 117, 128 cm / 33.25 (36, 38.75)42.5, 46.75, 51.25 inches.

 The cardigan is intended to be worn with about 5 cm/2” of positive ease.

 Sample shown in size M on 93 cm/37” inch bust.